wavefrontHQ/observability-for-kubernetes/docs/operator/custom-configuration.md

   ```
   kubectl apply -k observability
   ```
-6. Now follow from step 2 in [Deploy the Kubernetes Metrics Collector and Wavefront Proxy with the Operator](../../README.md#Deploy-the-Kubernetes-Metrics-Collector-and-Wavefront-Proxy-with-the-Observability-for-Kubernetes-Operator)
+6. Now follow the steps starting from step 2 in [Deploy the Kubernetes Metrics Collector and Wavefront Proxy with the Operator](../../README.md#Deploy-the-Kubernetes-Metrics-Collector-and-Wavefront-Proxy-with-the-Observability-for-Kubernetes-Operator)

-# Deploy the Observability for Kubernetes Operator into a custom namespace
+# Deploy the Observability for Kubernetes Operator into a Custom Namespace

-1. Create a local directory called `observability`
+1. Create a local directory called `observability`.
 2. Download [wavefront-operator.yaml](https://raw.githubusercontent.com/wavefrontHQ/observability-for-kubernetes/main/deploy/wavefront-operator.yaml) into the `observability` directory.
 3. Create a `kustomization.yaml` file in the `observability` directory.
   ```yaml